byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **What can be done with it:**

 - Cleansing the body - natural conditioner and moisturizer for the skin.
-- Wound cleaner - burns, cuts, abrasions, diaper rash, bed soars, diabetic wounds ...
+- Wound cleaner - mouth wash, burns, cuts, abrasions, diaper rash, bed soars, diabetic wounds ...
 - Cleansing the home & drainage systems
 - Kill and Repel Insects
 - Fertilize plants and Rehabilitate Soil